Severe Injuries Can Result From South Carolina Truck Accidents

 Like airplanes, commercial trucks generally have onboard “black box” data recorders, dashboard cameras, and other recording devices that store data such as speed, use of brakes, length of time behind the wheel, and other evidence that can be very helpful in proving the liability of the at-fault trucker.

-Because such data is in the possession of the trucking company and often erased at monthly intervals, a delay in resolving your case gives them time to dispose of any damaging evidence that might support your claim.
-This is one more reason why it’s important to work with a truck accident lawyer who can serve the company with a spoliation letter demanding that all relevant black box data be preserved.
+Because such data is in the possession of the trucking company and often erased at monthly intervals, This is one more reason why it’s important to work with a truck accident lawyer who can serve the company with a spoliation letter demanding that all relevant black box data be preserved.

 Looking for an Exclusion

-Delaying payment of your claim also gives the insurance company’s investigator time to turn up some detail of the wreck that can be interpreted as an exclusion to coverage according to the language of the relevant policy.
+An insurance company’s investigator has time to look for detail of the wreck that could be interpreted as an exclusion to coverage according to the language of the relevant policy.

 Time Is on Their Side

-How Your Myrtle Beach Truck Accident Attorney Can Fight Insurer Delay
+How Your Myrtle Beach Truck Accident Attorney Can Fight Delays

-There are several ways in which your lawyer can take the burden off you and deal with an insurance company that is dragging its feet in regard to your claim, including:
+There are several ways in which your lawyer can take the burden off you if necessary, including:

-• Penetrating the insurance company’s voicemail system and getting through to adjusters or attorneys who are not returning calls
+- Getting through to adjusters or attorneys who might not be returning calls

 Because there are often multiple defendants who share liability for a truck crash, more than one insurance company might be causing the delay in resolving your claim.
 Your attorney can address these issues with the insurers of the truck driver, their employer, the truck owner or a leasing agency, the truck manufacturer, a replacement parts manufacturer, a mechanic or repair service, or cargo loading personnel.